hello-jdj/Vish/README.md

 ## Installation
 ### From flatpak
-You can install Vish from Flathub using the following command:
+You can install Vish from a self hosted source using the following command:
 ```bash
 flatpak install --from https://flatpak.lluciocc.fr/vish.flatpakref
 ```